-In the early 1960s the F.B.I was planting microphones and installing telephone taps without judicial authorization.
+In the early 1960s, the F.B.I. planted microphones and installed telephone taps without judicial authorization.
 The take from those installations could only be used for intelligence purposes and not in court.
 One of the mikes was placed in Original Toy & Jobbing Co. at 9th and Central, KCMO.
-They learned that Nick was controlling a sports betting operation and a Jewish guy named Morris “Snag” Klien was the manager.
+They learned that Nick controlled a sports betting operation, and a Jewish guy named Morris “Snag” Klien was the manager.

-Nick was receiving a lot of law enforcement attention and the bug revealed that he was spending a lot of time at Mirror Lake Country Club in unincorporated Platte County.
-The hidden mike also revealed that he had given Tuffy DeLuna the job as the go-between Nick Civella and Klein as well as other gambling managers.
+Nick was receiving a lot of law enforcement attention, and the bug revealed that he was spending much time at Mirror Lake Country Club in unincorporated Platte County.
+The hidden mike also revealed that he had given Tuffy DeLuna the job as the go-between Nick Civella and Klein and other gambling managers.